lwdozal/AI-ML_PipelineWorkshop/README.md

-# AI Workbench: Visual Network Narrative Dissertation
+# AI Workbench: Pipeline Workshop for Jetstream2
 MLOPs and LLMOPs for Jetstream2 AI Worskhop \
 December 2025